jergra/pricewise-web-scraper-nodemailer/readme.txt

     brightdata.com
     mongodb.com

+an outlook.com address is used to receive pricing alerts

 does not work because app/api/cron/route.ts line 9 'export const maxDuration = 10'
 is required by Vercel for deployment to succeed but 'export const maxDuration = 300' is needed for the app to work